PuTTY hosts its code at svn://svn.tartarus.org/sgt/putty.

 Launchpad imports the master branch and you can create branches from it.

-You can browse the source code for the development focus branch or get a copy of the branch using the command:
+You can get a copy of the development focus branch using the command:

 bzr branch lp://qastaging/putty